anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

-# How to create your first Voice Monkey routine/trigger
+# Creating a Voice Monkey Trigger

 ## A 19 step guide with screenshots